k1bray/bellabeat_case_study/README.md

 ### Overview of the Analysis Process
 The initial question posed regarding trends in smart device usage led to an examination of the measurable features available from the Fitbit data and how they appear to be used by the members of the test pool.
 A series of metrics can be extrapolated from those features for the purposes of objective analyzation for marketing while keeping subjective metrics in mind for the customer experience and which available features might be most likely to have influence by leading to a potential change in activity or behavior by the individual user.

 Generally, summary statistics were calculated using different options for each metric based on various available time frames.
+The SQL queries used during the analysis process can be seen [here](https://github.com/k1bray/bellabeat_case_study/blob/main/bellabeat_sql/bellabeat_analyzation.sql) and [here](https://github.com/k1bray/bellabeat_case_study/blob/main/bellabeat_sql/bellabeat_report_organization.sql)

 ### Daily Active Users and Churn Rate